ClimateImpactLab/carleton_mortality_2022/2_projection/1_utils/README.md

   - User functions:
     - `multi_timeseries` - Utility function for calling `impacts.R` functions and plotting the output.
 Supports multiple calls for producing comparisons of time series on the same plot.
-    - `timeseries_compare_adaptation` - Generates time series comparing adaptation scenarios (Figure 8 Panel A).
+    - `timeseries_compare_adaptation` - Generates time series comparing adaptation scenarios (Figure 5 Panel A).
-    - `timeseries_compare_rcp` - Generates time series with uncertainty and boxplots comparing RCPs at end of century (Figure 8 Panel B).
+    - `timeseries_compare_rcp` - Generates time series with uncertainty and boxplots comparing RCPs at end of century (Figure 5 Panel B).
-    - `imeseries_compare_age_groups` - Heterogeneity in climate change impacts on mortality by age group (Figure F2).
+    - `imeseries_compare_age_groups` - Heterogeneity in climate change impacts on mortality by age group (Figure F4).
-    - `timeseries_compare_ssp_iam` - The full mortality risk of climate change under different scenarios of population growth, economic growth, and emissions (Figure F3).
+    - `timeseries_compare_ssp_iam` - The full mortality risk of climate change under different scenarios of population growth, economic growth, and emissions (Figure F5).
-    - `timeseries_compare_binnned` - Robustness of impact projections to alternate functional forms of temperature  (Figure F6).
+    - `timeseries_compare_binnned` - Robustness of impact projections to alternate functional forms of temperature  (Figure F9).
+    - `timeseries_linear_extrapolation` - Robustness of impact projections to various linear extrapolations (Figure F10)
-    -  `timeseries_slow_adaptation` - Impacts of climate change on mortality are qualitatively similar with a model of slower adaptation rates (Figure F7).
+    -  `timeseries_flexadapt_rate` - Impacts of climate change on mortality are qualitatively similar with a model of slower or faster adaptation rates (Figure F11).
   - Relevant output directories:
+    - `output/figures/Figure_5_timeseries`
+    - `output/figures/Figure_F4_timeseries`
+    - `output/figures/Figure_F5_timeseries`
+    - `output/figures/Figure_F9_timeseries`
-    - `output/2_projection/figures/4_timeseries`
+    - `output/figures/Figure_F10_timeseries`
-    - `output/2_projection/figures/appendix/timeseries`
+    - `output/figures/Figure_F11_timeseries`
   - Dependencies:
     - `impacts.R`
     - `morality/utils/ggtimeseries.R`

-- `barchart.R` - Produces impacts at terciles of the income and climate distributions for purposes of the bar chart in Figure 11.
+- `barchart.R` - Produces impacts at terciles of the income and climate distributions for purposes of the bar chart in Figures 9 and F8.

   - User functions
-    - `mortality_barchart` - Generates CSV file containing data required to generate Figure 11.
+    - `mortality_barchart` - Generates CSV file containing data required to generate Figures 9 and F8.
       - RA note: values from this function are manually input into the excel spreadsheet in the output folder.
 We need to use excel here because no other plotting method allows us to manually arrange the order in which the bars are stacked.
 From there, a lot of processing happens in Illustrator before we get the final figure for the paper.
   - Relevant output directories:
+    - `output/figures/Figure_9_barchart`
-    - `output/2_projection/figures/7_barchart`
+    - `output/figures/Figure_F8_barchart`
   - Dependencies
     - `impacts.R:::get_mortality_impacts`
     - `impacts.R:::get_mortality_covariates`
     - `econvar.R:::get_econvar`

-- `mortality_deciles.R` - Produces box-and-whisker plots of future impacts at deciles of today's income and climate distributions (Figures F4 and F5 of the appendix.)
+- `alt_deciles.R` - Produces box-and-whisker plots of future impacts at deciles of today's income and climate distributions (Figure 6)

   - User functions
-    - `deciles_plot`- Produces plot for a given covariate and scenario.
-Accepts flag `demean` for user to demean within deciles for figure F5.
+    - `deciles_plot_new`- Produces plot for a given covariate and scenario.
   - Relevant output directories
-    - `output/2_projection/figures/appendix/decile_plots`
+    - `output/figures/Figure_6_deciles`
   - Dependencies
     - `impacts.R:::get_mortality_impacts`
     - `impacts.R:::get_mortality_covariates`